clipssender31/Twitter-Account-Creator/README.md

 # Twitter-Account-Creator
 Twitter Account Creator

-30 stars and Ill release source to it :)
+I will release this when I get 30 stars and 60 followers :)